History of Tamil Nadu: Vijayanagar and Nayak period (1300–1650)

 The 14th-century invasion by the Delhi Sultans caused a retaliatory reaction from the Hindus, who rallied to build a new kingdom, called the Vijayanagara Empire.
 Bukka, with his brother Harihara, founded the Vijayanagara Empire based in the city of Vijayanagara in Karnataka.
 Under Bukka the empire prospered and continued to expand towards the south.
 Bukka and his son Kampana conquered most of the kingdoms of southern India.
 In 1371 the Vijayanagar empire defeated the short-lived Madurai Sultanate, which had been established by the remnants of the invading Khalji army.
 Eventually the empire covered the entire south India.
 Vijayanagara empire established local governors called Nayaks to rule in the various territories of the empire.

 Tanjore became a major cultural centre during the 18th and 19th centuries, under Maratha rule.
 The figure depicts a Tanjore painting from this era.

 From the collection of the V&A Museum.

 The Vijayanagar Empire declined in 1565 defeated by the Deccan sultans in the Battle of Talikota.
 The local Nayak governors declared independence and began to rule, forming their own dynasties.
 The Nayaks of Madurai and Thanjavur were the most prominent of them.
-Ragunatha Nayak (1600–1645) was the greatest of the Tanjavur Nayaks.
+Ragunatha Nayak (1600–1645) was the greatest of the Thanjavur Nayaks.
 Raghunatha Nayak encouraged trade and permitted a Danish settlement in 1620 at Tarangambadi in Mayiladuthurai district.
 This laid the foundation of future European involvement in the affairs of the country.
 The success of the Dutch inspired the English to seek trade with Thanjavur, which was to lead to far-reaching repercussions.
 Vijaya Raghava (1631–1676) was the last of the Thanjavur Nayaks.
 Nayaks reconstructed some of the oldest temples in the country and their contributions can be seen even today.
 Nayaks expanded the existing temples with large pillared halls, and tall gateway towers, which is representative of the religious architecture of this period.

 In Madurai, Thirumalai Nayak was the most famous Nayak ruler.
 He patronised art and architecture creating new structures and expanding the existing landmarks in and around Madurai.
 On Thirumalai Nayak's death in 1659, the Madurai Nayak kingdom began to break up.
 His successors were weak rulers and invasions of Madurai recommenced.
 The Nayakas manned their forces with primarily Kallar and Marava warriors.